WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 Data recovery on mobile devices depends on the model number and the specific application(s) of interest.
 Every third party application stores user-generated data in a different fashion; therefore, it is impossible to state that deleted information can or cannot be recovered from a specific application without analyzing both the device and program in question.

-Please feel free to contact us through our website contact form or at 703.359.0700 should you have any specific questions related to an application.
+Please feel free to contact us through our website contact form or at 703.359.0700 should you have any specific questions related to an application or digital forensics.